ewfx/gaied-ai-anywhere/README.md

 📝 Smart Data Extraction: Parses content using OCR (for images/PDFs).

-📂 Gen-AI Based Classification: Categorizes emails and documents into predefined types.
+📂 Agentic-AI Based Classification: Categorizes emails and documents into predefined types.

 ⚡ FastAPI Backend: Provides a scalable API to process files in real-time.

 🎨 Next-Gen Streamlit UI: A modern, sleek, and intuitive frontend for easy interaction.

 ## 🛠️ How We Built It

-Briefly outline the technologies, frameworks, and tools used in development.
+This project leverages modern technologies and frameworks to ensure efficiency, scalability, and usability:

+Backend & API

+FastAPI – High-performance web framework for API development.

+Pydantic – Data validation and parsing for API requests.

+Frontend (UI)

+Streamlit – Interactive web-based UI for document triage.

+Custom CSS – Enhancing the UI with modern, next-gen styling.

+Document Processing & Extraction

+extract-msg – Parses .msg email files.

+email.parser – Extracts content from .eml files.

+PyMuPDF (fitz) – Reads and extracts text from PDFs.

+python-docx – Extracts text from Word documents.

+pandas – Handles .csv and .xlsx file processing.

+Pillow & pytesseract – OCR for extracting text from images.

+LangChain & LangGraph – Used for AI-driven classification and automation.

+LangChain-Docling – Efficient document handling and analysis.

 ## 🚧 Challenges We Faced